jbock-java/zerobuilder/examples/javac/README.md

 ### javac

-Basic example without maven or other build tools.
+The `runme` script shows how to run the annotation processor without the use of maven or other build tools.